Young people - we want to work with you to explore ideas and make more dance happen. If you have an idea please contact us.

-South East Dance has invited groups aged 11 – 19 to apply to take part in U.Dance South East 2013, an exciting and inspiring event at the Stag Theatre, Sevenoaks, Kent on 16 March 2013.
+South East Dance has invited groups aged 11 – 19 to apply to take part in U.Dance South East 2014, an exciting and inspiring event at The Harlequin Theatre, Warwick Quadrant, Redhill, Surrey on 9 March 2014.
 Following the selection process participating groups will be announced.
 Check back soon for updates.

 MOKO dance is a new national network led by DanceEast that is committed to sharing resources and expertise, touring, commissioning and developing contexts for the presentation of high quality artistic programming for young audiences and their families.
 The network, led by DanceEast, includes Dance City (Newcastle), DanceXchange (Birmingham), Lakeside Arts Centre (Nottingham), Pavilion Dance South West (Bournemouth), Sadler’s Wells (London), South East Dance (Brighton and Kent) and Theatre Bristol (Bristol).
 The network has co-commissioned a double-bill touring work by Tamsin Fitzgerald and Christopher Marney.
 Visit www.mokodance.com for full details.